ChainAgnostic/CAIPs/CAIPs/caip-25.md

 containing 0 or more [CAIP-10][]-conformant accounts authorized for the session and valid in that scope.
 Additional constraints on the accounts authorized for a given session MUST be applied conformant to the namespace's [CAIP-10][] profile, if one has been specified.

-A `sessionProperties` object MAY also be present, and its contents MAY correspond to the properties requested in the response or not (at the discretion of the provider).
+A `scopedProperties` object MAY also be present, each member of which corresponds to exactly 1 `sessionScope`.
+This is intended for expressing connection-specific or non-standardized extensions to `sessionScope`.
+Each object in `scopedProperties` MUST be keyed to a `scopeString`, and SHOULD correspond to a `sessionScopes` entry with the same key.
+If an object in `scopedProperties` is keyed to a `scopeString` not currently authorized for the session, it SHOULD be ignored.

 An example of a successful response follows: